Kalkihe/Deminder/Documentation/SoftwareRequirementSpecification.md

 ### 3.1.4 Mark subtask as finished

-Mark one subtask of a deadline as finished.
+Mark one subtask of a deadline as done.

 ### 3.1.5 Change settings